 - Your subheads entice him to keep reading because you arouse his curiosity or promise a benefit.

-- Your final paragraph inspires your reader because it takes away a key obstacle to implementing your advice.
+- Your closing paragraph inspires your reader because it takes away a key obstacle to implementing your advice.

 - Your last sentence keeps humming around in your reader’s mind–just like a soundbite.